leandromoreira/digital_video_introduction/README.md

 A gentle introduction to video technology, although it's aimed for software developers / engineering, we want to make it easy **for anyone to learn**.
 This idea was born during a mini workshop for newcomers to video technology.

-The goal is to introduce some digital video subjects with a **simple text, visual element and practical examples**, where is possible and make this knowledge available everywhere.
+The goal is to introduce some digital video subjects with a **simple text, visual element and practical examples**, where is possible, and make this knowledge available everywhere.
 Please, feel free to correct, suggest and improve it.

 There will be **hands-on** sections which requires you to have **docker installed** and this repo cloned.